What42Pizza/42s-Backrooms/README.md

 The most important thing to note here is that there are entities that live in this level.
 There have been reports of entities on level 1, but they're almost always in level 2 and below.
 These entities appear extremely deadly, but unfortunately, you forget almost everything about them once they're gone.
 The only thing that people can remember is that there was something that terrified them.
 There have been a few reports of people remembering them and giving detailed descriptions of them, but they vary so much and are so scarce that they're almost certainly fake.
 Even though no one has reported these entities killing anyone, it is still advised that you do not engage with them.

 People have reported hearing all kinds of sounds in this level, even though some sounds shouldn't be possible.
-They usually consist of things like clanging pans (even though there are no (known) pans), loud flushing automated toilets (even though the toilets (in level 1) don't work), air conditioning (even though there are no ducts anywhere), etc. It is unclear whether these sounds are real or hallucinations, but the amount and consistancy of reports suggests that these sounds must be real in some sense, even if their origins might not be legitimate.
+They usually consist of things like clanging pans (even though there are no (known) pans), loud flushing automated toilets (even though the toilets (in level 1) don't work), air conditioning (even though there are no ducts anywhere), etc. It is unclear whether these sounds are real or hallucinations, but the amount and consistency of reports suggests that these sounds must be real in some sense, even if their origins might not be legitimate.

 Like level 1, the wallpaper here seems to change as time goes on.
 In addition to that, the ceiling panels and carpet also become missing / damaged the further you go out.
 Eventually, there are no ceiling panels, the wallpaper is completely gone, the concrete walls start cracking, and only patches of the carpet remains.
 Even though the reports of level 2 deterioration stop, but there's no reports of the deterioration stopping.